jbiatek/BSGRulebook/rulebook.md

 Cylon players are not allowed to:

-- Move to non-Cylon locations (or be sent to the Brig or Sickbay)
+- Move to non-Cylon locations (or be sent to the Brig or Sickbay).
-- Use actions on non-Treachery Skill cards, Quorum cards, Mutiny cards, or their old human character sheet, including their once per game/Miracle ability.
-They *are* allowed to use the actions on Treachery cards.
+- Use abilities or actions on non-Treachery Skill cards, Quorum cards, Mutiny cards, or their old human character sheet, including their once per game/Miracle ability.
+    - They *are* allowed to use the abilities on Treachery cards, unlike human players.
 - Be the target of an Executive Order.
-(If a Cylon reveals as the first action of an Executive Order, they are not allowed to use the second action.)
+    - If a Cylon reveals as the first action of an Executive Order, they are not allowed to use the second action.
-- Contribute more than 1 card to Skill Checks
+- Contribute more than 1 card to Skill Checks.
 - Reveal Loyalty cards that say "immediately reveal this card".

-A Cylon is allowed to make use of the State of Emergency action when it is played, since it targets all players and not a specific player.
-If a Cylon uses a State of Emergency to activate Caprica and play a Crisis card, resolve the Crisis fully, however the "Activate Cylon Ship" and "Prepare for Jump" steps are deferred until the end of the turn.
+A Cylon is allowed to make use of a "State of Emergency" when it is played, since it targets all players and not a specific player.
+If a Cylon uses "State of Emergency" to activate Caprica and play a Crisis card, resolve the Crisis itself fully, however the "Activate Cylon Ship" and "Prepare for Jump" steps are deferred until the end of the turn.
 At the end of the turn, resolve all Cylon ship icons, then all Jump icons, both in the order that the Crisis cards were played.

-In addition, State of Emergency continues to execute even if the player who played it uses it to reveal as a Cylon.
+In addition, "State of Emergency" continues to execute even if the player who played it uses it to reveal as a Cylon.

 #### Cylon Reveal resolution
-Revealing as a Cylon is an Action, as described on the "You Are A Cylon" Loyalty card.
+Revealing as a Cylon is an action, as described on the "You Are A Cylon" Loyalty card.
 It can also happen involuntarily, for example as the result of an execution.

-1. Complete the Action listed on the "You Are a Cylon" card if this action was taken.
+1. Complete the asction listed on the "You Are a Cylon" card if this action was taken.
 Note that it says to only reveal *this* card, not others.
 Keep any other Loyalty cards secret!
 1. Discard your hand of Skill cards down to 3.
 1. Discard any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and any Miracle tokens.
 1. Lose any titles to the character highest in the line of succession for that title.
 All resources that are tied to that title (the hand of Quorum cards, nuke tokens, Destinations) travel with the title as-is, they are not discarded.
-1. Move to the Resurrection Ship location.
+1. Move to the "Resurrection Ship" location.
 If piloting a ship, that ship is returned to the Reserves.
-1. Unless otherwise directed, receive a Super Crisis Card.
+1. Unless otherwise directed, draw a Super Crisis Card.
 1. If you were the Mutineer, hand off the Mutineer card to the human player of your choice.
 They must follow the procedure for revealing the Mutineer card.
 1. If the "Resurrection Ship" location is hazardous, and the fleet has traveled 6 or less distance, look at the rest of your Loyalty cards, if any.
 Hand them all, face down, to *one* human player of your choice.
     - If it is not hazardous, the "Resurrection Ship" will allow you to do this later as an action.